 The sequence of topics for Middle Level mathematics is thoughtfully planned and designed to meet the current National Council of Teachers of Mathematics (NCTM) standards for teaching math in the middle grades.
 Students begin in sixth grade studying the types of numbers and their operations, and extend their knowledge to other disciplines to promote an appreciation of math.
 In seventh grade students progress to Pre-Algebra or Algebra while continuing to practice and extend their knowledge promoting confidence.
-In eighth grade students progress to Algebra I or Geometry promoting confidence and mastery while building a solid foundation for the Upper Level math program.
+In eighth grade students progress to Topics in Algebra, Algebra I, or Geometry promoting confidence and mastery while building a solid foundation for the Upper Level math program.
 The math program emphasizes for each student her ability to think critically, to problem solve, and to learn to communicate and reason mathematically in a quickly changing technological world.
 Mathematics is integral to the Middle Level STEAM program which emphasizes hands-on, project-based learning.